UjvalMadhu/C-Projects/Functions_Project/Readme.md

 ## License

-This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU General Public License, Version 3 - see the [LICENSE.md](../LICENSE.md) file for details.

 ## Contact